limtzeyng/HERizon/README.md

 12. Open the first address in your browser.
 A dashboard will pop up.
 13. Return to "WIT version 1" window and check that the Android Phone is connected properly.
 (Show up at the top of the window)
 14. Run "WIT version 1".
 The app will be installed in the Android Phone.
+15. Congrats!
+You can now unplug the cable and send events and responses to the dashboard on the Laptop and the app on the Android Phone.

  How it works:
 * The dashboard can send events to the Android Phone.